Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Large deviation upper-bound and properties of the rate functions

 For $\eta>0$ and $1\leq k \leq 4$, define then the volume $V_{k,\eta}$ beneath pole $k$ as follows (recall that $\Gamma$ is the droplet with boundary $\gamma$):

-Compared to the slope, the volume $V_{k,\eta}$ is more robust to changes in the position of the pole: it is not hard to check that $V_{k,\eta}$ is continuous on $\e$ in Hausdorff distance $d_{\mathcal H}$ (see~\eqref{eq_def_distance_Hausroff}) for $1\leq k \leq 4$. \\ We claim that the reservoir-like behaviour of the poles implies that only trajectories satisfying a certain volume condition beneath the poles will be relevant for the large deviations.
-Indeed, in Lemma~\ref{lemm_controle_deviations_volume}, we establish that, for each $q,n\in\N^ *$, there is $\eta(q,n)>0$ such that:
+Compared to the slope, the volume $V_{k,\eta}$ is more robust to changes in the position of the pole: it is not hard to check that $V_{k,\eta}$ is continuous on $\e$ in Hausdorff distance $d_{\mathcal H}$ (see~\eqref{eq_def_distance_Hausroff}).
+Moreover, informally speaking, pole $k$ of a curve is point-like if and only if $V_{k,\eta}$ is of order $\eta^2$ for $\eta$ small, see the proof of Lemma~\ref{lemm_D_q_subset_E_pp}.
+We will therefore prove~\eqref{eq_general_upper_bound_around_trajectory_bis} by showing that the volume beneath a pole is controlled in a sufficiently strong sense.